 Select ceremony music that suits you and your style!
 Ask yourself, “Do I want my wedding to be formal and traditional or more casual and modern?”
-Before you start choosing specific wedding ceremony songs, think about both the type of ceremony you are hosting as well as the venue where it will take place.
+Before you start choosing specific wedding ceremony songs, think about both the type of ceremony you are hosting.
+Also think of the venue and where it will take place.
 If you are hosting a traditional ceremony in a house of worship, you may only be able to play certain songs or religious music.
-If your wedding is held in another location, you have more flexibility.
+But if your wedding is held in another location, you have a lot more flexibility.
 Also, think about who will be performing your wedding ceremony music.
 Are you having live musicians or a DJ?
-Your music pros can be very helpful when it comes to selecting the specific songs that will play during parts of the ceremony.
-To help make this process easier, think about other weddings you’ve attended where you’ve liked the music and ask the couple about where they found their song selection.
+Your music pros can be very helpful when it comes to selecting the specific songs during parts of the ceremony.
+To help make this process easier, think about other weddings you’ve attended where you’ve liked the music.
+Try asking the couple about where they found their song selections.
 We found a great place to listen to different ideas for ceremony music on Wedding Wire.
 From the prelude to the recessional, you’ll need the right music to make it your own.

 The prelude music will play while guests are entering and taking their seats.
 This music aims to welcome the guests to your wedding ceremony, and sets your personal tone for the rest of it.
-We recommend choosing tunes by your favorite artists and find acoustic or string versions that have been covered by groups like Vitamin String Quartet or The Piano Guys that have a romantic and upbeat feel.
+We recommend choosing tunes by your favorite artists and find acoustic or string versions.
+Groups like Vitamin String Quartet or The Piano Guys have covered these songs with a romantic and upbeat feel.
 We suggest a medley of these songs to last about 20 to 30 minutes as your guests arrive and settle in.

 Wedding Party Processional Songs